kili-technology/kili-python-sdk/docs/sdk/tutorials/medical_imaging.md

     YES

-`annotations` is a list containing 10 masks.
+In this example, `annotations` is a list containing 10 masks.

 A mask is represented by a Python dictionary where the vertices are stored in the `boundingPoly` key.
 See the [documentation](https://docs.kili-technology.com/reference/export-object-entity-detection-and-relation#od-standard) for more information about the json response format.